- The officer reasonably suspects you’ve consumed alcohol;

 A red light, or the word “Fail” is bad news.
 You’re over the limit and will be taken to the police station for evidential testing.

-Your knowledge of these procedures could help you establish whether the police have breached procedure, and whether or not the roadside breath test result can be challenged by your legal team.
+Your knowledge of these procedures could help establish whether the police have breached procedure, and whether or not the roadside breath test result can be challenged by your legal team.

 - Ensure that it has been at least twenty minutes since the driver’s last drink before performing a roadside breath test;